A Foodcentric Life

 Substitutions and Variations

-• Add cheese - Sprinkle hot grilled corn with finely grated Parmesan cheese or cotija.
+• Add cheese - Sprinkle hot grilled corn with finely grated Parmesan or cotija.

 • Mexican street corn style - Brush with a little mayo or crema, then add cotija, chili powder or Tajín, lime juice, and cilantro.